TimKaspar/m223-punchclock-quarkus/README.md

 <br/>
 <br/>

+## JPQL
+The JPQL query with `HAVING` is located in _ExpenseService.getExpensesOver50()_ and is designed to return all Expenses with an amount that is greater than 50.

 ## Script for example data
 At start a script is run which inserts example data into the database <br/>
 The data is as follows: